For information on upcoming elections and voter information please visit the Registrar of Voters webpage.

 An Elector may vote by absentee ballot for one of the following reasons, and for no other:

-- Absence from the town during all hours of voting
+- Absence from my town of residence

-- Illness or physical disability
+- Sickness or physical disability

 - Active service in the U.S. Armed Forces